-Authorities detained Aslanov along with his wife and daughter when they attempted to enter Iran for a friend’s wedding, his wife, Gulmira Aslanova, told CPJ in October 2019.
-His wife and daughter were released, and authorities confiscated Aslanov’s camera, computer, and phone, according to Kavkazsky Uzel.
+On June 12, 2019, authorities detained Aslanov, along with his wife and daughter, when they attempted to enter Iran for a friend’s wedding, his wife, Gulmira Aslanova, told CPJ in October 2019.
+His wife and daughter were released, and authorities confiscated Aslanov’s camera, computer, and phone, according to the regional news website Kavkazsky Uzel.

-On June 13, 2019, the country’s state security service issued a statement accusing Aslanov of conspiring to sell secret information to foreign governments and publishing anti-government statements online, according to the regional news website Kavkazsky Uzel.
+On June 13, the country’s state security service issued a statement accusing Aslanov of conspiring to sell secret information to foreign governments and publishing anti-government statements online, according to Kavkazsky Uzel.

 Previously, in April 2018, Aslanov was drafted into military service for one year despite being medically unfit to serve due to his low weight and chronic heart condition, his wife told CPJ, saying she believed he was ordered to serve to prevent him from working.